kaiserpelagic/restrecord/README.md

   RestWebService.url = "search.twitter.com"
 }
 ```
 In this example I'm using Twitter's search api.
-The context can be overriden later if you need a different context for a speific Record.
+The url can be overriden later if you need a different context for a speific Record.

 ## Implemention